Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 But if you talk to them about them, and see, I would say things like this to them.

-I note that the black moms and dads who want their kids out of these inner city schools are sh are the first to show up and they'll do anything to get their kids out of these rundown schools and into a better school participating in the voucher program.
+I notice when philanthropists donate money to start school voucher programs in inner city areas, I note that the black moms and dads who want their kids out of these inner city schools are the first to show up, and they'll do anything to get their kids out of these rundown schools and into a better school participating in the voucher program.

-Yeah, you want a great education for your kids, but don't you want a better life for you?
+Yeah, you want great education for your kids, but don't you want a better life for you?

-If the public school system is failing you and you know that, what else is failing you, or where else are you failing?
+If the public school system is failing you and you know that, what else is failing you?

-It it'd be dicey to say what else is failing you because that makes them dependent.
+It'd be dicey to say what else is failing you because that makes them dependent.

 Right.